Each team is allowed up to 12 start rights in the indoor rowing competition.

 Indoor rowing events include one-minute individual sprint race and four-minute individual endurance race.
 Athletes may compete in one or both events.

-Athletes compete in different classification categories based on functional abilities including impaired muscle power/range of movement, limb deficiency and visual impairment.
+Athletes compete across six classification categories based on functional abilities, including impaired muscle power/range of movement, limb deficiency and visual impairment.

 Did you know?